Merkur Club of America

 How much does it cost?

 It depends on where you stay and for how long.
-If you stay with the majority of Merkur owners at the Camp Hill Radisson for two nights it will cost you around $300 (most of that being the hotel).
+If you stay with the majority of Merkur owners at the Penn Harris Hotel in Camp Hill for two nights it will cost you around $300 (most of that being the hotel).
 That of course assumes you are not tempted to buy shirts and other merchandise on the showfield!
 If you are looking to save some money:

 - Buddy up with other Merkur owners and share the cost of a hotel room.